Only When You Leave

-"Only When You Leave" is a song by English new wave band Spandau Ballet, released as the first single from their fourth album Parade.
+"Only When You Leave" is a song by the English new wave band Spandau Ballet, released as the first single from their fourth album Parade.
 It peaked at number 3 on the UK Singles Chart and made the top 10 in several other countries but only reached number 34 in the US, where it was their last song to appear on the Billboard Hot 100.
 Most critics were impressed with Tony Hadley's vocals and enjoyed the song.
 The music video used its theme of revenge as a way of paying tribute to the late film director Alfred Hitchcock.

 Background

-Spandau Ballet had their greatest success to date with their 1983 album True, which spent a week at number 1 on the UK Albums Chart and yielded 4 hit songs, including the title track, which became their first number 1 UK single.
+Spandau Ballet had their greatest success to date with their 1983 album True, which spent a week at number 1 on the UK Albums Chart and yielded four hit songs, including the title track, which became their first number 1 UK single.
 The band decided to continue working with their True co-producers, Tony Swain and Steve Jolley, on their next album, Parade, which was recorded in Munich.
 The band's guitarist/songwriter Gary Kemp described "Only When You Leave", the first single from the new album, as "a good mediator between True and Parade.
 It's got quite a bare arrangement, but it's still melodic, still soulful."